AngryR4v3n/blog/_posts/2025-01-11-fledge-and-uns--A-quick-and-easy-implementation.md

   <img src="/assets/img/posts/step-1.jpg"/>
 </a>

 Between north and south you can implement filters, notifications, and other operations that will help contextualize the data, you can read more about Fledge's capabilities on their very useful [documentation](https://fledge-iot.readthedocs.io/en/latest/processing_data.html).
+Today I won't be explaining them but if you are curious about Fledge, they are a must to act on data that is being collected.

 Head into South and click "Add"